 You may also want to lock this feature via HKLM’s FeatureLockDown:

-Privileged locations (PLs) are synonymous with “trusted locations.”
-PLs are the primary way that users and administrators can specify trusted content that should be exempt from security restrictions.
+Privileged locations (PLs) are like “trusted locations” where the users and administrators can specify trusted content that should be exempt from security restrictions.
 The Wizard provides basic configuration options.
 However, registry configuration provides additional settings.
 The feature behaves as follows:

 A privileged location may be a file, folder, or host.